lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The length sent at the beginning of a variable length residue indicates the size of the LSB in bytes.

-For instance for a CORECONF path /c/X6?k="eth0" the rule can be set to:
+For instance for a CORECONF path /c/X6?k="eth0" the Rule can be set to:

 ~~~~~
    +-------------+---+--+--+--------+---------+-------------+